DIKU-EDU/kudos/docs/usage.rst

 diagnostics, and one for operating system input/output.

-Yams' base tools are named ``yamst`` (for the input/output) and ``yams`` (for the diagnostics), but usually it's easier to use Kudos' Yams tools:
+Yams' base tools are named ``yamst`` (for the input/output) and ``yams`` (for the diagnostics), but usually it's easier to use KUDOS' Yams tools:

 * ``yams-term``: Setup a OS input/output window, and wait for directions from the other window (communication goes through a POSIX socket).